-Body comparison: Canon 1Ds vs Canon 1Ds Mark II
+Body comparison: Canon 1Ds vs 1Ds Mark II

-An illustration of the physical size and weight of the Canon 1Ds and the Canon 1Ds Mark II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 1Ds and the Canon 1Ds Mark II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 In this particular case, the Canon 1Ds and the Canon 1Ds Mark II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 1Ds Mark II is slightly lighter (4 percent) than the 1Ds.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The 1Ds Mark II was launched at a somewhat lower price (by 11 percent) than the 1Ds, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-Sensor comparison: Canon 1Ds vs Canon 1Ds Mark II
+Sensor comparison: Canon 1Ds vs 1Ds Mark II

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the 1Ds Mark II is 1 percent bigger.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.